vniles/programs/README.md

 # programs
-Repository contains solutions for various programming problems.
+Repository contains solutions for various programming problems as well as some design principles.